Everything operators and flight departments need to know about AOG request distribution, trace documentation, and how Red Phone AOG works.

 ▸

-Aircraft make/model, tail number, part number (if known), part description, your location, and urgency level.
-Include condition requirements (new, overhauled, serviceable) and any approved alternates for the fastest response.
+Aircraft make/model, tail number, part number (if known), part description, and urgency level.
+Include condition requirements (new, overhauled, serviceable) and any approved alternates — more detail means a better broadcast match to relevant suppliers.

 Do you sell parts directly?